Electrokinetic Effects on Flow and Ion Transport in Charge-Patterned Corrugated Nanochannels: Theoretical background and model design

 which compares the strength of the pressure gradient to the electrostatic drift force.
 The second group is a focus of our study and governs the transition between electrokinetically restricted channel flow and Poiseuille-like flow.
-Its importance (and magnitude) can be tuned by modifying the electrolyte, channel/pore geometry, and surface charge placement.
+Its importance (and magnitude) can be tuned by modifying the electrolyte composition, channel geometry, and surface charge placement.
+The second driving force of interest, $\tilde{\bm{E}}_\mathrm{ext}=\varepsilon\bm{E}_\mathrm{ext}/\sigma_0$, acts within the diffuse part of the EDLs and drives electroosmotic (EO) flow; $\bm{E}_\mathrm{ext}$ is non-dimensionalised to compare the external field to the magnitude of the local electrostatic field holding the EDLs to the charge patches.